thomasli0324/PerkBank/README.md

 1.Stock

 At this stage , our app only shows some information of the stock.

 In the future development, our users can obtain real-time information about the stock market so they can trade or plan for their investment in our app.

 2.Currency

 At this stage , the currency interface only shows the information of the currency exchange rate against HKD.

 In the future development , our users can obtain real-time information about the exchange rate in any currency.

+3.Security

+Security is the most important element when it comes to money.

+We should introduce more secure tools such as FaceID or One-time password to verify the user identity before he/she makes transaction.